 A lot of players also practice in front of their computer.
 Sometimes, it doesn't work at all.
 Although we love it when you visit JazzGuitarLessons.net, we know full well shutting down your computer for 45-60 minutes can lead to much more productive practice ;-)

 Discipline varies from people to people, but be aware of your distractions and eliminate them from your practice space.
 Allow yourself to stay focused and not let anything interfere between you and your practice: all of your jazz guitar practice sessions will be satisfying and meaningful.

 4 - Everything You Need Should Be In Your Space

-Once you set in to start practicing, you shouldn't need to get something outside of your space.
+Once you're set in to start practicing, you shouldn't leave it to get things in other rooms.
 You shouldn't need to stand up to get your tuner that is in another room.
 You shouldn't need to get your picks that are in your other pants in your bedroom.
 All this is, yet again, distractions.

 Nonetheless, we are humans and we forget things.
 There are several ways to deal with this.
 You could have a checklist of things you need that you can consult right before putting yourself in the mood of practicing.
 You could have a ritual before each practice that is sacred to you (I personally have one that helps me making sure that everything is in order).